 Error reason: “NCAvB”

-In case FMS Validation Errors or Business Validation Errors are reported by NA “Legacy” via Functional error message (CD906A.edifact) [Seq.
+In case FMS Validation Errors or Business Validation Errors are reported by the NA “Legacy” via Functional error message (CD906A.edifact) [Seq.
 10] and [Seq.
 14] then

-the NA “To Be” shall forward the received Functional error message (CD906A.edifact) to TAXUD ieCA along with the originally submitted message (e.g. IE501C.xml) and the converted message, which was rejected by NA “Legacy” (e.g. IE501B.edifact) [Seq.
+the NA “To Be” shall forward the received Functional error message (CD906A.edifact) to TAXUD ieCA along with the originally submitted message (e.g. IE501C.xml) and the converted message, which was rejected by the NA “Legacy” (e.g. IE501B.edifact) [Seq.
 11] and [Seq.
 15].

 Messages from point 1 shall be used for incident analysis purposes – further investigation is needed in the context of exception handling;